-A daily crime log is available for review 24 hours a day at 1111 W 17TH ST. Tulsa OK.
+A daily crime log is available for review 24 hours a day at 1111 W 17th St. in Tulsa and at 19500 E. Ross St. in Tahlequah.
 The information in the crime log typically includes the case number, classification, date reported, date occurred, time occurred, general location and disposition of each crime.
-It does not include names of the parties involved. http://www.healthsciences.okstate.edu/student/crime_stats.cfm
+It does not include names of the parties involved.
+The crime log is also available online at https://medicine.okstate.edu/about/security/activity-summaries.html